Brian Gunia, PhD

 Brian Gunia, PhD (Management & Organizations, Northwestern University) joined the Johns Hopkins Carey Business School in 2011.
-He is an Assistant Professor in the research track with expertise in simple interventions that can improve people's effectiveness and ethicality in the workplace.
-He focuses especially on negotiation and cross-cultural interaction, and on the influences of sleep and trust.
+He is an Assistant Professor in the research track with expertise in the ways that people can help themselves and their organizational colleagues act more ethically and/or negotiate more effectively.
 Brian is the founder of the Johns Hopkins Business in Government (BIG) Initiative.

 Honors and Distinctions